justarandom-1/groupme-ADS/README.md

 ## Usage
 Code should be run in console, and was originally ran via Replit.

 You will also need a token from GroupMe through which the script will access your data.
 You can get this token after you log in to https://dev.groupme.com (using your normal GroupMe credentials).
-The token is accessible by clicking **Access token** in the header.
+The token is accessible by clicking your profile image in the header.

 This will open a directory of chats that can be selected via entering in an index.